alex031029/CPChainRelatedFiles/README.md

 ## Fornight Reviews

-It is a changelog of CPChain for every other week.
+It is a changelog of CPChain every other week.